muhme/joomla-branches-tester/README.md

 ### Databases

-The Joomla Branches Tester includes one container for each of the three supported databases (version numbers as of the beginning of November 2024):
+The Joomla Branches Tester includes one container for each of the three supported databases (version numbers as of the beginning of May 2025):
 * `jbt-mysql` – MySQL version 8.1.0 Community Server
 * `jbt-madb` – MariaDB version 10.4.34
 * `jbt-pg` – PostgreSQL version 15.8